 April 17, 2012 - Judge Thomas Indrebo is disqualified for saying online that the death penalty is the right punishment for Breivik.
 Norway does not have the death penalty.

-June 21, 2012 - A spokeswoman for the Norwegian Prosecutor's office confirms that prosecutors have asked for Breivik to be transferred to a psychiatric institution as they believe he is ill.
-If that does not happen, they have asked for 21 years in prison for him.
+June 21, 2012 - A spokesperson for the Norwegian Prosecutor's office confirms that prosecutors have asked that Breivik be transferred to a psychiatric institution, as they believe he is ill.

 June 22, 2012 -

 On the last day of his trial, Breivik addresses the court and describes his actions as "barbaric.

 August 13, 2012 - An independent report finds that the terror attack could have been avoided.
 The report cites slow reaction times by police and security forces, under-staffing and the failure of leadership.